hugopeixoto/hugopeixoto.net/src/articles/brute-forcing-my-own-passphrase.md

     break
 ~~~~

-There's probably a `flatmap` or a nested comprehension list I could use in
+I could probably use a `flatmap` or a nested comprehension list in `expandall`,
-`expandall`, but I just wanted this to work and I'm not super familiar with
-python.
-Using variable names like `f` and `x` is a good indication that I was
+but I just wanted this to work.
+Using variable names like `f` and `x` is a good
-in "just write some code" mode.
-I don't even know why I fall back to python for
+indication that I was in "just write some code" mode.
+I don't even know why I
-these kinds of scripts, instead of going with ruby.
-Maybe it's because when I'm
+fall back to python for these kinds of scripts, instead of going with ruby.
-writing ruby I automatically go into "let's write this in a single chain of
+Maybe it's because when I'm writing ruby I automatically go into "let's write
-method calls" mode?
+this in a single chain of method calls" mode?

 Anyway, if you feed `expand` something like `"{w,W}hy{ ,}python{?,?!}"`, it
 would generate a list of `2*2*2=8` strings: